Do you follow any sports teams actively?

 Even if you don't, I bet you know someone who's enthusiastic about Super Bowl, NBA, or La Liga football in Spain - and global events like the Olympics bring together billions of sports fans worldwide.

-Social media, too, plays a significant role in sports following and marketing.
+Social media, too, plays a significant role in sports marketing.
 On Instagram, Twitter, and Facebook, fans let their passion show – and these days, sports stars are actively sharing what's happening behind the scenes before and after the competition.
 Some star athletes have even become media companies selling access to their fanbase to other brands.
 According to Business Insider, a sponsored post on Instagram by Cristiano Ronaldo, a Serie A footballer costs an astonishing $975.000.

 Most marketers can only dream of a budget for a sponsored post from the football star Ronaldo but it doesn't mean that you shouldn't use social media content to your advantage.
 By adding inspirational social media feeds from sports teams, players, fans, and press, to your websites and mobile applications (and displaying the same content in digital screens too!), sports marketers can increase time spent on site, build engagement on social media channels, and drive ticket sales.